-- 8.1 Persons elected to the office of elder or deacon shall be: - A. Members in full and active communion in the congregation in which they are to exercise office; - B. Shall not be under any current or pending discipline; - C. The minimum age for holding these offices shall be determined by the Session; - D. Consideration shall be given so that recent converts are not called to an office prematurely;36 - E. Nominations shall not be made to an office unless there is clear evidence that God is calling them to such an office.
-(2.11) - 8.2 A church should prefer having fewer officers than to electing unqualified officers simply to fill a specified slot on the Session or Diaconate. - 8.3 The Session shall be responsible for providing adequate training for all church offices.
+8.1 Persons el ected to t he office e of elder or deacon shall be:

+- A. Members in full and active communion in the congregation in which they are to exercise office; - B. Shall not be under any current or pending discipline; C. The minimum age for holding these offices shall - be determined by the Session; D. Consideration shall be given so that recent - D. Consideration shall be given so that recent converts are not called to an office prematurely;36 - Nominations shall not be made to an office unless there is clear evidence that God is calling - them to such an office.
+(2.11)

+A church should prefer having fewer officers than to electing unqualified officers simply to fill a specified slot - on the Session or Diaconate.

+8.3 The Session shall be responsible for providing adequate training for all church offices.